 Behind the Seams: Winter layers

-A Brooks senior material developer shares how the apparel team creates Brooks’ go-to winter layers.
+A Brooks senior material developer shares how the clothing team creates Brooks’ go-to winter layers.

 “I thought I wanted to be a costume designer when I was in high school,” she said.
 “I loved musicals.”